j-berg/dm3_conversion/README.txt

 Author: Jordan Berg
 v1.0: 13 May 2017
+v1.1: 17 May 2017, automation added for greater ease in executing

-The following scripts:
+dm3_conversion consists of the following scripts:

+process_TEM.sh
 process_TEM.py
 process_TEM.ijm

-are for the purpose of converting Electron Microscopy images from 32-bit .dm3 files to 16-bit .tif files.
+for the purpose of converting Electron Microscopy images from 32-bit .dm3 files to 16-bit .tif files.

 Instructions: